-and the estimated weight is to be the weight that is used for the purpose of determining the amount of the levy under regulation 12.
+and the estimated weight is to be the weight that is used for the purpose of determining the amount of the levy under regulation 12(2).

-(3) For the purposes of subregulation (2) the CEO may cause a survey of the kind referred to in regulation 10(2)(a) or (5) to be conducted in respect of the licensed landfill.
+(3) For the purposes of subregulation (2) the CEO may cause a survey of the kind referred to in regulation 10(2)(a) or (5) to be conducted in respect of the premises.

+(4) The CEO must give written notice to the licensee of any estimation made under subregulation (2C).

+(5) The CEO must give written notice to the occupier of the premises of any estimation made under subregulation (2).

+[Regulation 9 amended: Gazette 17 Jun 2016 p.
+2093-4.]

-10. Volume of waste — category 63 landfills
+10. Category 63 licensed landfills in metropolitan region

 (1) In this regulation —